Neuro-Oncology

 Early congenital syphilis has been associated with persistent hypoglycemia and hypopituitarism (21).

-Coinfection with HIV is associated with an accelerated progression to early neurosyphilis with optic neuritis, meningitis, or cerebrovascular accidents; neurosyphilis may be the first sign of HIV infection (22).
+Coinfection with HIV is associated with accelerated progression to early neurosyphilis with optic neuritis, meningitis, or cerebrovascular accidents; neurosyphilis may be the first sign of HIV infection (22).

 • Hutchinson triad | ||

-- notched incisors | ||
+- notched incisors (Hutchinson’s teeth) | ||

 • Frontal bossing |

 Clinical vignette.
-Lanata and associates describe an infant with a delayed diagnosis of congenital syphilis in Ohio, USA (33).
+Lanata and associates describe an infant with a delayed diagnosis of congenital syphilis in Ohio, USA (39).

-Aside from the fever, the patient’s other vital signs were within normal limits.
-Physical exam revealed a fussy but consolable infant, mild congestion without rhinorrhea, a hoarse cry, oral thrush, and hepatomegaly.
-Small, discrete, hypochromic macular lesions with fine desquamation of the borders were noted along bilateral cheeks, chin, arms, and legs.
+Physical examination revealed a fussy but consolable infant, mild congestion without rhinorrhea, a hoarse cry, oral thrush, and hepatomegaly.
+Small, discrete, hypochromic macular lesions with fine desquamation of the borders were noted on his cheeks, chin, arms, and legs.
+Ophthalmologic examination was normal.
 The left hip and knee were held in a flexed position; movement of the contralateral hip caused discomfort.

 The parents were referred to the health department for confirmatory testing.
 The mother’s RPR titer was 1:32 with a reactive fluorescent treponemal antibody absorption (FTA-ABS) test.
 She was found to have hyperpigmented lesions on the palms and soles and was ultimately diagnosed with secondary syphilis.
 The father’s RPR test was nonreactive.
 Both parents received a single intramuscular injection of benzathine penicillin G (2.4 mU).

-Treponema pallidum gains entry into the fetus either by hematogenous or transplacental spread or by contamination with vaginal or vulvar active lesions at the time of passage through the birth canal.
-As a result of fetal infection, there is increased production of inflammatory cytokines IL2, IFN-gamma, TNF-alfa, and prostaglandins.
-This and the intense fetal inflammatory response elicited by the activation of macrophages by treponemal lipoproteins may cause fetal death, preterm birth, intrauterine growth retardation, and other manifestations of congenital syphilis (40).
+The treponemes can cross the placenta at any stage of the disease and at any time of pregnancy.
+T. pallidum enters the fetus either by hematogenous or transplacental spread or by contamination with active vaginal or vulvar lesions during passage through the birth canal.
+Fetal infection causes increased production of inflammatory cytokines IL2, IFN-gamma, TNF-alfa, and prostaglandins.
+This and the intense fetal inflammatory response elicited by the activation of macrophages by treponemal lipoproteins may cause fetal death, preterm birth, intrauterine growth retardation, and other manifestations of congenital syphilis (46).

-Extramedullary hematopoiesis is seen in the liver and may be observed in the spleen, stomach, intestine, pancreas, and lung.
 Inflammatory reactions are seen in the liver, spleen, stomach, intestine, and pancreas.
-The "pneumonia alba" consists of an obliterative fibrosis, with increased connective tissue in the septa and interstitium and, on gross inspection, large, firm yellow-white lungs.
+The “pneumonia alba” consists of an obliterative fibrosis, with increased connective tissue in the septa and interstitium and, on gross inspection, large, firm yellow-white lungs.
 Immune complex deposition occurs in the renal glomeruli and may or may not include complement.

 Widespread involvement of long bones and ribs is prevalent, with osteochondritis, osteomyelitis, and periostitis.
-The trabeculae are eroded and fibrosis occurs (22).
+The trabeculae are eroded, and fibrosis occurs (22).

 Obstructive or communicating hydrocephalus can result from meningeal fibrosis and obliteration of the subarachnoid spaces.